moredip/Frank/README.md

 source, and set up cucumber.
 We'll go through those steps in more detail below.

-While the details might look long and intimidating, we've tried to make them easy to follow even for an Xcode beginner so if you are an experienced iOS developer it will go very quickly.
+While the details might seem a little intimidating, we've tried to make them easy to follow even for an Xcode beginner.
+If you are an experienced iOS developer it should be a breeze.

 Installing Frank